QiQing-L/Financial-Tracker/README.md

 Outline potential future enhancements or functionalities you might consider adding:

-- Additional feature to be developed.
+- Additional feature to be developed:
+  - confirming with user of new entry before store and save the transaction to the file.
+  - custom search

-- Improvement of current functionalities.
+- Improvement of current functionalities:
+  - better error message display flow.

 ## Resources